hytechclub/web-201/FullCrudAppReplDb/CrudAppDelete.md

 1. In the `module.exports` object in the **routes/player.js** file, define a new `deletePlayer` function with `request` and `response` parameters
 1. In the body of the `deletePlayer` function, log `request.params.id` to the console
-1. Under the log, use `request.redirect` to redirect to the homepage:
+1. Under the log, use `response.redirect` to redirect to the homepage:
     ```js
     deletePlayer: function (request, response) {
         console.log(request.params.id);